alpacahq/user-docs/content/about-us/_index.md

 generating trade signals to the users.
 This required processing a large volume of time series data efficiently.
 Hitoshi and Luke lead Alpaca's technology team and are responsible for the data intensive system architecture.
-Both of them come from Greenplum (Luke is a co-founder/CTO of Greenplum), a parallel distributed database company, that was used globally by major financial institutions and their quant desks.
+Both of them come from Greenplum (Luke is a co-founder/CTO of Greenplum), a parallel distributed database company, that is used globally by major financial institutions and their quant desks.